-With respect to additional costs for textbooks, UCLA instructors sometimes use their own notes and other times use texts, etc. Generally we don’t know these exact costs until the course begins.
-On average, an estimate of about $100.00 can be expected to be added per course.
+With respect to additional costs for textbooks, UCLA instructors sometimes use their own notes and other times use texts, etc. Generally we are unaware of the exact cost until the course begins.
+On average, an estimate of about $100.00 can be expected per course.

 All students are assigned a BAR (Billing and Accounts Receivable) account.
 A BAR account records all charges and payments associated with registration, along with other service charges that may be assessed to students.
 Accounts are administered electronically (eBill); paper statements are issued only on request at the Student Accounting Office, 1121 Murphy Hall.
 You are encouraged to check your BAR account balances through MYUCLA OnLine on the first business day of each month.
 You may receive monthly email reminders prior to payment deadlines providing you have a valid email address established through MYUCLA.

 You may find the UCLA fee payment deadlines at http://registrar.ucla.edu/Calendars/Overview.
 If you need to drop a class or withdraw from the term, contact .
 The UCLA refund policy for withdrawing from a term can be found at http://www.registrar.ucla.edu/soc/registration.htm.
 All charges must be paid in full by the 20th of each month or the preceding workday if the 20th falls on a weekend or holiday.
 After the payment deadline, students are assessed a $20 delinquent fee.
 If registration fees are not paid in full by the payment deadline, a $50 late registration fee is assessed, and classes are dropped in accordance with the drop class deadline.